Skip to content

 si_enc = kf.utils.LayerEnclosure([(LAYER.SIEXCLUDE, 2000)])

 This will use the standard Library of KFactory.
-A Library is the equivalent of a Layout object in KLayout and keeps track of the KCells.
-It mirrors all the other functionalities of a Layout object.
+A library is the equivalent of a layout object in KLayout and keeps track of the KCells.
+It mirrors all the other functionalities of a layout object.

 Ports are created with the kfactory.kcell.KCell.create_port function.
-You can either specify a transformation as here or specify them in a similar manner to gdsfactory.
+You can either specify a transformation here or specify them in a similar manner to gdsfactory.
 See the API doc for more information.

 from layers import LAYER